dmbarbour/wikilon/docs/AwelonLang.md

         d           (s * x) → s
         [F]         s → (s * type(F))

 Type annotations can be expressed using Awelon annotations, we only need some conventions.
-Obviously, we can use specific annotations such as `(nat)` or `(bool)` for the most common types.
-Lightweight annotations could encode simple arities or stack notations, e.g. `[F](t21)` might simply assert `F` receives two arguments and outputs one.
-For ad-hoc sophisticated or precise types, we might require a type argument `[Type Descriptor](type)d`.
-We can also, feasibly, assign names to types or variables via annotations to simplify debugging.
+Obviously, we can use specific annotations such as `(nat)` or `(bool)` for the more common types.
+Simple tuple types or stack notations might be encoded within annotation names.
+Complex and composite types will inevitably require parameterized type annotations, similar to `[Type Descriptor](type)d`.
+In context of the Awelon dictionary, we might alternatively favor a convention where `foo-meta-type` describes the type of word `foo`.

-Unfortunately, simple static type systems are sometimes too simplistic and restrictive.
-For any consistent type system, we'll always have safe programs that cannot be typed.
-For example, the `pick` function from Forth isn't amenable to typing without sophisticated dependent types:

-        [Vk]..[V1][V0] k pick == [Vk]..[V1][V0][Vk]

-In this context, we could develop a series of functions like `pick2nd` and `pick3rd`, at cost of much boiler-plate.
-Or we could try to defer typing until after we've specialized on the first parameter, treating `pick` as a dynamically typed macro.
-Intention to defer type checking might be indicated by annotation, e.g. adding a `(dyn)` comment to the subprogram with `[A](dyn) => [A]` behavior.

-*Note:* Besides static types, termination analysis is also useful.
-As a purely functional language, non-termination or divergence is an error for Awelon functions.
+Dependent types, generalized algebraic data types (GADTs), linear types, existential types, and other sophisticated type extensions can feasibly be modeled via type descriptors.
+However, I imagine development of these extensions will be a long-term project.
+Short term, we can use ad-hoc annotations and analyses for safety.

-### Opaque and Abstract Data Types
+### Opaque and Nominative Data Types

-Implementation-hiding modularity in functional programming languages is frequently based around [opaque data types](https://en.wikipedia.org/wiki/Opaque_data_type) as a simplified approximation of [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type).
-Direct access to data representation is confined to a controlled volume of code.
-External code is limited to a subset of provided interfaces.
-Those interfaces enforce invariants, control coupling, partition programming tasks, and isolate bugs.
+Implementation-hiding modularity in functional programming languages is frequently based around [opaque data types](https://en.wikipedia.org/wiki/Opaque_data_type) as a second-class approximation of [abstract data types](https://en.wikipedia.org/wiki/Abstract_data_type).
+Direct access to data representation is confined to an easily controlled volume of code.
+Code outside this privileged volume must interact with the data through a limited interface.
+This allows developers to enforce structural invariants, provide smart constructors that validate data, etc..
+A prerequisite for opaque data types is [nominative types](https://en.wikipedia.org/wiki/Nominal_type_system), which allow us to restrict use of otherwise structurally equivalent types based on type names.

-For Awelon, we can support opaque data types via seal-unseal annotations:
+Awelon can support nominative data types via paired symbolic annotations:

         (seal-foo)      (s * x) → (s * foo:x)
         (unseal-foo)    (s * foo:x) → (s * x)

-A sealer serves as a symbolic type wrapper, to resist accidental access to data representation.
-But we can (via static analysis or linter) also enforce a simple rule: that these annotations are only directly accessible from words with a matching `foo-` prefix.
-Given this additional constraint, our sealers can isolate direct data access to a volume of code, support smart constructors, etc..
-This should work nicely with similar constraints limiting external access to `foo-local-*`, and aligns nicely with dictionary packages.
+We can then impose a simple rule: that `(seal-foo)` and `(unseal-foo)` may be used directly only from words that match `foo-*`.
+This rule is trivially enforcable by linter or compiler.
+By enforcing it, we confine direct access to our sealed data to the `foo-*` volume of our codebase.
+This aligns conveniently with Awelon's ad-hoc packages.
+We can further enforce that `foo-local-*` words may only be directly used from `foo-*`, to support package-private types and functions.

 ## Structural Equivalence